-I am a Teaching Assistant Professor of journalism and freelance multimedia journalist based in Bethlehem, Pennsylvania.
+I am a Teaching Assistant Professor of journalism at Lehigh University and freelance multimedia journalist based in Bethlehem, Pennsylvania.
 I am a feminist, Southern storyteller and reporter that doggedly looks at the world with a critical eye.

 Although news reporting is my first love, I also enjoy writing editorials, opinion pieces and first-person essays, a craft I’ve honed after years of reporting almost every beat, across media.
 Early in my career I was the only woman/only person under 40 on an editorial board and it taught me how to thoughtfully be heard.